neo4j-examples/neo4j-ogm-university/Readme.md

 ### Starting the application

-If you are running against Neo4j `2.2` or later, you'll need to provide connection credentials for the database.
-Right now, the simplest way to do this is to set the Neo4j username and password in `build.gradle`
+You'll need to provide connection credentials for the database.
+To do this is to set the Neo4j username and password in `src/main/resources/ogm.properties`

 ```
-run {
+driver=org.neo4j.ogm.drivers.bolt.driver.BoltDriver
-    systemProperty "username", "neo4j"
+URI=bolt://localhost
-    systemProperty "password", "neopass"
+username=<Your username here>
-}
+password=<Your password here>
 ```

 You can then start the application with gradle: